-“People form Japan and Holland and every place, South America, came to Blueberry Hill to see him play in that intimate of a setting — 209 consecutive months, Chuck Berry, the Father of Rock ‘n’ Roll, who influenced The Beatles, The Rolling Stones, the Beach Boys, Bruce Springsteen everybody else, played there, and it was just glorious,” Edwards says.
+“People from Japan and Holland and every place, South America, came to Blueberry Hill to see him play in that intimate of a setting — 209 consecutive months, Chuck Berry, the Father of Rock ‘n’ Roll, who influenced The Beatles, The Rolling Stones, the Beach Boys, Bruce Springsteen everybody else, played there, and it was just glorious,” Edwards says.

 He says the tracks he’s heard off the upcoming album called “CHUCK” are “sensational.”

 Last October, Berry announced he had recorded a new album of mostly new material.
 It’s due to be released some time this year.

 He is survived by his wife, Thelma Suggs, and four children.